UVic ECE Department of Electrical and Computer Engineering

 Assignment of E grade and supplemental examination for this course will be at the discretion of the Course Instructor.More information and links to the detailed policies can be found in the course outline.

-Information and links to the detailed policies can be found in the course outline.
+General Information on Policies and Regulations can be found in the Course Outline.